Back to News

 “We know how important music can be to people at all stages of their lives and how much it can help to forge connections, boost confidence and enhance wellbeing.
 With this range of activities, we’re looking to enable everyone to interact with music and performance in whichever way suits them best.”

-– Jacqui Cameron, Education Director, Opera North
+– Jacqui Cameron, Director of Learning & Engagement, Opera North

 1. Learn a New Skill: From Couch to Chorus